tinkercademy-bootcamp/chat-project-Uniquedex100/exercise-3/README.md

 - [More about Compiler Explorer](https://www.youtube.com/watch?v=bSkpMdDe4g4) -
   Deep dive into compiler optimization and assembly analysis
   - Create a struct which contain many different data types
+    - Done
   - Look at the memory layout in the debugger
+    - Done
-  - Create a `char` or `uint8_t` pointer to the beginning of the struct, iterate to the end of the struct, printing out the value of each byte in hexadecimal
+  - Create a `char` or `uint8_t` pointer to the beginning of the struct, iterate to the end of the struct, printing out the value of each byte in hexadecimal.
+    - Done
   - Try accessing different parts of the struct and see in compiler explorer what the assembly looks like
+    - Done
   - What happens if you iterate the pointer to outside the bounds of your array?
+    - I get an overflow error.
   - Let's say your struct is called `Foo`
+    - alright, now it's called Foo
   - What is the difference between `std::vector<Foo>` and `std::vector<Foo*>`?
+    - vector<Foo> actually stores objects by value, and vector<Foo*> stores pointers to Foo objects.
   - What are the tradeoffs between using `std::vector<Foo>` vs `std::vector<Foo*>`?
+    - Similar to using object vs pointer.
+In vector<Foo*>, I would have to manage object lifetime myself (or use smart pointers).
+In vector<Foo> I have contiguous memory so it improves performance.
+If the objects are large, pointers would be useful.
   - Give an example where `std::vector<Foo>` is a better choice than `std::vector<Foo*>`
+    - Objects are small and many.
+We will get faster cache friendly access and they would be auto-managed.
   - Give another example where the opposite is true
+    - when objects are large and stored in different memory spaces.
+We can directly construct a vector of pointers having avoided the need to copy them.
+    An additional use case is polymorphism, where the same vector of pointers points to 2 different structs which have essentially the same structure but different names.
   - Can you create `std::vector<Foo&>`?
+    - No, we can't.
+It results in multiple errors.
   - Can you create `std::vector<std::optional<Foo>>`?
+    - Yes, definitely that's allowed.
   - What happens if your struct contains another struct?
+    - That's allowed too, and in fact very common.
+Structs are laid out recursively, and nested structs will be members.
   - What is the difference between a struct and a class?
+    - They are almost the same, except for 1.
+Style difference, 2.
+Different defaults.
+The default inheritence type in class is private whereas it is public for structs.
+Similarly default inheritance access is private for classes whereas it is public for structs.